Where are you based?

 Where do you work?
 What do you do?

 Exactly there, at my desk to be precise.
-I’ve been editing the magazine field notes since January and work as a writer, editor and translator for some festivals, labels, and cultural institutions because music journalism is an expensive hobby these days.
+I’ve been editing the magazine field notes since January.
+I also work as a writer, editor and translator for some festivals, labels, and cultural institutions.
+Music journalism is an expensive hobby these days.
 I do however also freelance for a lot of German-language music magazines.
-Some people used to joke that I really work for all of them, and now that most of them have died and there are only, like, three left, I can confidently say that yeah, that’s true.
+Some people used to joke that I really work for all of them.
+Now that most of them have died and there are only, like, three left, I can confidently say that yeah, that’s true.

 What are you listening to?

 Right now?
 Jim O’Rourke’s Eureka while wondering if he consciously ripped off Pink Floyd’s “The Great Gig in the Sky” on “Through the Night Softly.”
 Recently though?
 Lots of promos or music related to projects that I’m working on.
 Plus, records that I will review of course, but also very erratically whatever I feel in the mood for.
 Lots of Merzbow today, some New Order yesterday.
 Arvo Pärt’s “Miserere” on repeat last Friday and the new Azu Tiwaline remix EP thrown in for good measure whenever I had 20 minutes to fill.

 I listen to music about 98% of the time I’m awake and I don’t sleep much.
 Plus, I am obnoxiously fickle – my next super intense four-day-long black metal phase is always just around the corner, but after a glass of wine or two or three or four you can spot me in my kitchen singing along to Loredana Bertè (especially the “CAZZO!” part) while preparing a lasagna.